oracle-livelabs/oci/oci-apm-getstarted/03-examine-monitors/examine-monitors.md

  	![Oracle Cloud console, APM Home](images/1-4-monitor.png " ")

-	>***NOTE:*** The example screenshot above does not have errors, but the chart also shows errors for any failure runs.
+	>**Note:** The example screenshot above does not have errors, but the chart also shows errors for any failure runs.
 	 	![Oracle Cloud console, APM Home](images/1-4-2-monitor.png " ")